flowers used for day of the dead

 Mexico celebrates the Day of the Dead on November 1st and 2nd of every year.
 The brief return of departed loved ones to the earth is honoured by this national holiday.

-It has been included on the UNESCO list of intangible cultural heritage of mankind since 2003.
-Each residence has an altar decorated with offerings, and a path made of marigold flower petals is used to symbolize the journey that the souls must walk to get to the day of the dead altar.
+It has been included on the UNESCO list of cultural heritage of mankind since 2003.
+Each residence has an altar decorated with offerings.
+It has a path made of marigold flower petals used to show the path to the dead towards the Day of the Dead altar..

 Flowers Used for Day of The Dead Event?

-what are the flowers used for day of the dead event?
+What are the flowers used for at the Day of the Dead event?
 Following are the flowers of day of the dead

 Marigolds